-NOTE: Pressing the REC button on the front of the DVR will cause the red LED to light and indicates the DVR is ready to record.
+NOTE: Pressing the $\overline{\text{REC}}$ button on the front of the DVR will cause the red LED to light and indicates the DVR is ready to record.
 However, this does not mean the DVR is recording.
 The DVR records video based on the parameters such as schedule and events defined during configuration.
-The record indicator on the front display panel lights when the DVR is recording.